cahya-wirawan/indonesian-language-models/indonesia/README.md

 The model has been trained in [jupyter notebook](https://github.com/cahya-wirawan/language-modeling/blob/master/indonesia/ulmfit.ipynb) using the [fast.ai](http://www.fast.ai/) version of [AWD LSTM Language Model](https://arxiv.org/abs/1708.02182) --basically LSTM with droupouts--with data from [Wikipedia](https://dumps.wikimedia.org/idwiki/latest/idwiki-latest-pages-articles.xml.bz2)
 (last updated Sept 21, 2018).
-The dataset has been split to 90/10 train-validation.
+The dataset has been split to 90/10 train-validation with a vocabulary size of 60,002 and embeddings dimensions of 400.

 The language model can also be used to extract text features for other downstream tasks such as text classification, speech recognition or machine translation.